 How do you turn seawater into drinking water?
 And how can you produce energy from biomass?
 Process engineering can deliver solutions for tomorrow’s urgent questions.
-Students of the Bachelor degree programme in sustainable energy and environmental technologies (NEU) receive a basic engineering training before specialising in their main area of energy or environmental process engineering.
+Students of the Bachelor degree programme in sustainable energy and environmental technologies (NEU) at the Hochschule Bremerhaven receive a basic engineering training before specialising in their main area of energy or environmental process engineering.
 Graduates of this practice-oriented degree course are highly sought-after wherever production has to be cost-effective, resource-efficient and environmentally friendly or people want their supplies to be based on sustainable principles.

 Sustainable corporate governance

 The tradition-steeped Eberwalde University for Sustainable Development (HNEE) trains experts in responsible management.
 The Master degree programme in sustainable corporate governance includes not only environmental business administration, but also sustainable human resources management.
 Students learn to integrate sustainable corporate governance into operational processes, to become active as sustainable entrepreneurs or to support and advise firms on the path towards a sustainable business model.